MohaAmmar/DISYSAsgn4/README.md

 ## How to run

-The amount of nodes is hardcoded to 3.
+The amount of peers is hardcoded to 3.
-To initate the nodes, you need to run three separate processes in different terminals:
+To initate the peers, you need to run three separate processes in different terminals:

 `go run .
 0`